fwd/server/README.md

 })
 ```

-All of human evolution has been leading up to this NPM pacakge.
+All of human evolution has lead to this NPM pacakge.
 It has CORS included.
 So simple to use, and deploy.

 ## Advanced example